Language

 IQR -

-Sample (s): divides by n - 1 (Bessel's correction) for unbiased estimate
+Sample (s) divides by n − 1 (Bessel's correction) for an unbiased estimate of a larger group

-Standard deviation measures how spread out the data is from the mean
+Standard deviation measures how far values are spread out from the mean, in the same units as the data

 Want to learn more?
 Read documentation →